-At the 2021 Census, around 20% of low income earners and 13% of moderate income earners were considered in affordability is a major issue at a national scale, and while Leeton LGA would be considered affordable, compared to the region, as well as nationally, the proportion of the community experiencing housing stress will have increased, due to rate and rent increases and the cost of living, more generally.
+At the 2021 Census, around 20% of low income earners and 13% of moderate income earners were considered in mortgage stress.

+At the time of writing, housing affordability is a major issue at a national scale, and while Leeton LGA would be considered affordable, compared to the region, as well as nationally, the proportion of the community experiencing housing stress will have increased, due to rate and rent increases and the cost of living, more generally.